George-Ogden/mypy-pytest/README.md

 The Mypy plugin system is fairly limited, so this can only check marked functions.
 If you're using parametrized testing, that's fine as you `pytest.mark.parametrize`.
 If not, [add a `typed` mark](https://docs.pytest.org/en/stable/how-to/mark.html#registering-marks) then mark any remaining tests you want to check.
+The order of the error messages is unclear, but this isn't an issue if you're using a plugin.

 ```python
 import random